RGLab/flowcap3/doc/lyoplate-issues.md

 * Channel V545 incorrectly labeled as V500

 ### Stanford
+* Compensation controls not provided for the following T-cell, B-cell, and Treg markers: CD45RA, CD27, CD127, CD8, CD45RO
 * Some markers in compensation controls do not match channels in FCS files
 * The filenames for some of the sample FCS files do not match those given in the Excel spreadsheet